evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_35_e-tron/_index.md

 {{< sitefiguresized thumb="models/audi/q4_e-tron/q4_35_e-tron/headlights_1_st.jpg" title="Audi Q4 35 e-tron" width="3000" height="2003"  >}}

-## Advanced driver assistance systems
+## Advanced Driver Assistance Systems

-The Audi Q4 35 e-tron has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Audi Q4 35 e-tron has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

-[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps drivers to drive preemptively and save energy.
+[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard feature that helps drivers anticipate driving conditions and conserve energy.

 ### Safety systems

-The Audi Q4 35 e-tron has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
-This system helps to prevent a vehicle's wheels from locking up during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Audi Q4 35 e-tron, this system prevents the wheels from locking during braking.

-The Audi Q4 35 e-tron has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Audi Q4 35 e-tron, is a system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Audi Q4 35 e-tron has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
-This system helps to prevent the car from getting out of its lane.
-In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Audi Q4 35 e-tron, this system helps prevent the vehicle from drifting out of its lane.
+It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is an optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is Optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

-[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is an optional driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Optional on the Audi Q4 35 e-tron, is a driver assist system to help drivers avoid or mitigate frontal collisions.

-The Audi Q4 35 e-tron has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
-This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
+[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the Audi Q4 35 e-tron, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is an optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.
+[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) : Optional on the Audi Q4 35 e-tron, this system assists in avoiding collisions by automatically steering the vehicle in an emergency.

-[**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is an optional driver-assist system.
+[**Blind-spot monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Optional on the Audi Q4 35 e-tron.
 This side assist system helps to detect traffic in blind spots.

-[**Exit Warning**](../../../../technology/driverassistance/exitwarning/) is an optional driver-assist system designed to warn occupants against opening doors if there is a risk of hitting something.
+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/) : Optional on the Audi Q4 35 e-tron, is a system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation